kerniee/open-pages/README.md

 docker compose up
 ```

+### Kubernetes

+Deploy Open Pages to kubernetes using helm chart.
+For more information, see [helm chart repo](https://github.com/kerniee/open-pages-helm)

 ## Contributing

 Contributions are welcome!
-Please see the [contributing guidelines](CONTRIBUTING.md) for more information.
+Please see the [contributing guidelines](CONTRIBUTING.md) for more information

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for more details